Omlahid/NaNoWriMo-Discord-Bot/README.md

 ## I-Know-What-I'm-Doing Documentation

 For this bot to work, you need to have node.js 6.0.0+ installed.
-This is to download [discord.js](https://github.com/hydrabolt/discord.js/), which is required to run this bot.
+This is to install the dependencies and run the bot.

 Then, you need to open the `globalSettings.json` file, and enter the token of the account that will serve as your bot.
 You then simply need to run `start.bat`.